joewebb11/joewebb11.github.io/_posts/2019-04-02-northwinds_business_analysis.markdown

 * France and Italy are statiscally different than 2 or more other countries to the left (less) of the mean.

 BUSINESS INSIGHT:
-* There's an opportunity to increase "REVENUE PER ORDER" with NEW customers in France and Italy.
+* There's an opportunity to increase "REVENUE PER ORDER" with NEW customers in Austria and Ireland.
 * There's an opportunity to increase "REVENUE PER ORDER" with CURRENT customers in France and Italy.

 ---------------------------------------------------------------------------------------------------------------------